zoukkinen/discord-statistics-server/README.md

 #### For WSL Users
 - Use named volumes (already configured)
-- Enable BuildKit: `make wsl-setup`
+- BuildKit optimizations are applied automatically by the Makefile
 - Store project files in WSL filesystem, not Windows

 #### For Apple Silicon Users
-- Multi-arch builds are automatic
+- Multi-arch builds are handled automatically by the Makefile
-- Use `make build-multiplatform` for explicit cross-platform builds
+- ARM64 optimizations are applied automatically via platform detection

 #### For All Platforms
 - Use `make prod` for production deployment with nginx
-- Monitor with `make status` and `make health`
+- Monitor with `make status` and `make logs`
 - Regular backups with `make backup`

 ### Logs